The Admissions process at a glance

 1. Assessment results – students will need to demonstrate the capacity and capability to benefit from the educational programmes at The Bridge International School.
 The School may request applicants to complete an assessment prior to the offer of a place, depending on the year group that they wish to enter, to ensure the student’s educational needs can be met within a mainstream school setting and in an age-appropriate class.

-Where there is some evidence of additional educational need, opportunities will be provided to discuss the child’s educational development in more detail, and for the school to carry out appropriate assessments, before an offer of a place can be made.
+Where there is some evidence of additional educational need, opportunities will be provided to discuss the child’s educational development in more detail, and for the school to carry out appropriate assessments, to decide whether an offer of a place can be made.

 2. Interview – wherever possible students/families will be interviewed prior to admission.
-These interviews will be carried out as part of the enrolment procedure by the relevant Head of Section, and through discussion with the Headteacher.
+These interviews will be carried out as part of the enrolment procedure by the relevant Assistant Headteacher, and through discussion with the Headteacher.

 3. Previous record of attainment and achievement – students entering school who have previous school experience will be expected to have a record of their past academic achievements from each school attended.
 It is also important to note that the school will place students in the most appropriate year group according to their chronological age, as outlined on the information sheet Class placement at The Bridge International School.